portainer/portainer-docs/docs/v2.0/users/reset-admin.md

 <pre><code>$ docker run --rm -v portainer_data:/data portainer/helper-reset-password</code></pre>

-If everything works as expected, you will see an output like this:
+If successful, your output should look like this:

 <pre><code>2020/06/04 00:13:58 Password successfully updated for user: admin
 2020/06/04 00:13:58 Use the following password to login: &_4#\3^5V8vLTd)E"NWiJBs26G*9HPl1</code></pre>